NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

                    --log-dir ./
                    # --scheduler-file /path/to/file.json

-All subsequent steps starting with :ref:`Buckets <fuzzydup_lsh>` can be executed on all the data (old and incremental) as described above without modification.
+All subsequent steps starting with :ref:`Buckets <fuzzydup_lsh>`, can be executed on all the data (old and incremental) as described above without modification.